manhtranduy/Chl-CONNECT/README.md

 # Chl-CONNECT
-Combination of neural network models for estimating Chlorophyll-a over turbid waters
+Combination Of Neural Network models for Estimating Chlorophyll-a over Turbid and clear waters